aws-samples/aws-iot-device-defender-and-splunk/README.md

 ## Overview ##

-Growing adoption of Internet of Things (IoT) applications in regulated industries, such as healthcare has necessitated the requirement to harden the security parameters of IoT solutions.
+Growing adoption of Internet of Things (IoT) applications in regulated industries such as healthcare has necessitated the requirement to harden the security parameters of IoT solutions.
 In addition to ensuring that backend systems required to deliver mission-critical services are resilient, organizations are increasingly investing their resources into securing devices that are outside of their traditional enterprise perimeter, using [zero trust principles](https://en.wikipedia.org/wiki/Zero_trust_security_model).
 For example, fleet operators of connected medical devices will need to ensure that the product is not exhibiting anomalous behavior and that they are functioning as designed.
 When a device’s security posture is compromised, it is vital that these events are holistically curated, analyzed, and managed by the organization’s centralized security team to continue to safeguard the end-to-end delivery of patient care.

 [AWS IoT Device Defender](https://aws.amazon.com/iot-device-defender/), a fully managed cloud service, continuously monitors device fleets to detect any abnormal device behavior, alerts about security issues, and provides built-in mitigation actions.
 It can audit your device-related resources against AWS IoT security best practices and evaluate your device’s and cloud-side metrics in near real-time against a pre-defined threshold and receive alerts when deviations are detected.